 Old ships crewed by the youth of today.
 There’s a parable in their somewhere.

 As I Leave Ipswich port behind with a tinge of envy at those youthful endeavours, i’m all set for a short train ride, Ipswich to Felixstowe.
+Felixstowe is just 3 miles from the 1912 Centre group accommodation at Harwich, which would make a great base for a walking group planning on doing this route.
 Today I plan on walking from Felixstowe to Woodbridge via the Deben Estuary.

 Alighting the train I’m keen to get away from Felixstowe town centre and begin my walk along the promenade.
 However I’m struck by how many charity shops the town has.
 Perhaps a UK record?